The Clogwyn Committee

 I've been a member of the CMC for many years, and thoroughly enjoy being out and about in the great outdoors (but with my feet firmly planted on Terre Firma, I'm afraid).
 Exploring the countryside, be it the hills of the Peak District, the mountains in Snowdonia, or just the paths around my local patch, is a great pastime and gives me the opportunity to pursue my keen interest in photography and birds (of the feathered variety!).

-Comittee member: Mini Johal
+Comittee member: Bex Orme

 Comittee member: Chris Jones

 Climbing started for me in the late sixties when climbing walls were virtually unknown, trad protection and outdoor clothing from synthetic fabrics were just being developed.
 Observing the development of the hobby with its ethics, politics, technical issues, & fashions has provided a fascinating backdrop for my own involvement.
-I joined Clogwyn in the eighties but was too focussed on climbing limestone to see all the wider pleasures till later, serving as Secretary then Chairman for over a decade.
-Now I climb less outside, instruct part-time & help with recruitment and training for Clogwyn: still a great little club.